- 6.7–7.1 in

 Veeries forage mostly on the ground—moving in a rapid series of long hops; sometimes flipping over leaf litter with their bills to catch creatures hiding underneath.
 They also search through understory foliage, hunt from rock or log perches, and occasionally catch insects on the wing.
 They are strong, fast fliers that make quick trips between protected perches when necessary.
 Males arrive first on breeding grounds and begin defending territory against other males.
 They’re initially aggressive toward females as well, but after 3–4 days this transitions to courtship flights, culminating in bonding and mating.
 Rival males fight by raising their bills and snapping them forward, quivering a foot, freezing for a couple of seconds in an erect pose, and flicking wings and tail.

-Though still common in northern woods, Veeries have had slow but significant declines over the last half-century.
-Overall they have declined by about 0.8 percent per year since 1966, and the decline has been twice that in the U.S., according to the North American Breeding Bird Survey.
-The overall annual decline translates to a total decline of 30 percent in that time.
-Partners in Flight estimates the global breeding population at 11 million, with 68 percent breeding in Canada and 32 percent breeding in the U.S. They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Though still common in northern woods, Veeries have experienced slow, but significant declines over the last half-century.
+Overall, between 1966 and 2014, populations declined by 42%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 11 million, with 68% breeding in Canada and 32% breeding and migrating through the U.S. The species rates an 11 out of 20 on the Continental Concern Score. veery is not on the 2014 State of the Birds Watch List.
 Possible causes of their decline may include the extremely rapid transformation of South American forests (winter habitat) to agricultural land.
 Some of the bird’s northern woodland breeding habitats are also being destroyed or fragmented—a process that not only diminishes breeding opportunities but also increases nest parasitism by Brown-headed Cowbirds.
 Clearing of the dense understory that Veeries prefer—along with increased understory browsing by growing populations of white-tailed deer—may also be detrimental.

 Virtually the entire Veery population migrates from breeding grounds in Canada and the northern U.S., across the Gulf of Mexico, through the Yucatán Peninsula and Central America, to wintering grounds in South America.